mks-greenfield/trendr/README.md

-Trendr: A trend visualization app for Twitter
+Trendr: a trend visualization app for Twitter
 --------

 #### Overview of Tech Stack